Nigeria

 In July 2018, MiracleFeet began working with The Straight Child Foundation (TSCF) and Nigeria’s Ministry of Health to improve clubfoot treatment outcomes in the southeastern region.
 The program started in Abia State before expanding into two additional states, Akwa Ibom and Anambra, in 2019.
 Most communities across these three states lack easy access to orthopedic care resulting in a high incidence of untreated clubfoot.

-HANDS will work closely with TSCF to integrate clubfoot treatment into the existing public healthcare system thus increase access to reach 70% of children born with clubfoot annually by 2030.
+Together, these five partners will work closely to integrate clubfoot treatment into the existing public healthcare system thus increase access to reach 70% of children born with clubfoot annually by 2030.

 Media Coverage